mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 6 Creating Invoices
+## 6 Creating Invoices

 The first transaction in QBO, which involves creating an invoice and checking its effects on the trial balance and customer balance reports.
-The Steps are detailed to guide users through setting up reports, entering invoice details, and verifying the results.

 1. **Set Up the Trial Balance Report:**
    - Click on `Reports` > `Standard` and scroll down `Accountant Reports` section.